bsierieb1/xdasi-bio-2021-archive/docs/learning_r/r_rstudio/4_r_session_management.md

 # Workspaces

-The workspace contains the different **R objects** and **functions** from your current R session only (not the code; the commandline history and any code in your R scripts or R markdown files are saved separately).
+The workspace contains the different **R objects**{: .text-green-200} and **functions**{: .text-green-200} from your current R session only (not the code; the commandline history and any code in your R scripts or R markdown files are saved separately).

-Workspaces can be **saved** to preserve this data and a saved workspace file can be **loaded** to start using the previously created objects in them again.
+Workspaces can be **saved**{: .text-green-200} to preserve this data and a saved workspace file can be **loaded**{: .text-green-200} to start using the previously created objects in them again.

 At the end of each session, or when you change RProjects, you will be asked whether you want to save your current workspace.
 If you're just playing around, you won't need to save the temporary data objects you've created.
 Otherwise it's generally useful to save the state of the data structures you have created for a particular workflow.

 ## Default Workspace

-The **default workspace**{: .text-green-200} is saved as **.Rdata**.
+The **default workspace**{: .text-green-200} is saved as **.Rdata**{: .text-green-200}.
 This file will be automatically created when you fire up RStudio and you have not loaded a named workspace.

 ## Named Workspace

-A **named workspace**{: .text-green-200} will have a filename of the form **myproject.Rdata**.
+A **named workspace**{: .text-green-200} will have a filename of the form **myproject.Rdata**{: .text-green-200}.

-Instead of saving your current workspace with the default name .Rdata, you may save a workspace for a particular project you are working on as a named .RData file that you can load later (e.g. "myproject.Rdata").
+Instead of saving your current workspace with the default name .Rdata, you may save a workspace for a particular project you are working on as a named .RData file that you can load later.

-If you are working in an **Rproject**, this file will be loaded automatically when you open the project.
+**If you are working in an RProject, a named .Rdata file will be created automatically when you set up the RProject and will be loaded each time you open the project.**{: .text-green-200}

 ## Saving and Loading Workspaces

-You may save and load workspaces manually, however if you are using an **RProject** (see below) all of this will be handled magically for you.
+You may save and load workspaces manually, however if you are using an **RProject**{: .text-green-200} (see below) all of this will be handled magically for you.

 To manually load a previously saved .RData file, set your **current working directory** to the one where .RData is located, and then use the **load()** command or use the RStudio menus to load it.
 You can do this using the Session menu or by clicking on the filename in the Files pane.